-Concrete blocks are by far the most common and cost-effective foundation system used to set sheds.
+This is a cost-effective foundation system used to set sheds.
 The delivery specialist will start to level your shed at the highest point where the shed is placed.
 From the highest point, the shed will then be leveled with blocks out to the lowest point of the ground.
-From our experience working with customers, we have found that it is easy to underestimate the steepness of the grade and this results in a block foundation that is often 18” to 24” or higher off the ground at the highest point!
-Another good thing to keep in mind is that the height of the shed door threshold, due to the height of the runner, joists, and flooring material, is already an 8-10” step off the ground into your building.
-This means that additional blocking under the runners can often make the step to your door uncomfortably high and require accessory ramp or steps for ease of access.
-If your yard is not level you will want your shed doors on the higher side if the ground.
+From our experience working with customers, we have found that it is not easy to tell just by looking at a yard how level or off level your lawn is!
+We recommend a line level to check for level from high point to low point where your shed will be placed.
+If your yard is not level, you will want your shed doors on the higher side of the ground if possible.

 On the more permanent end of things, Concrete pads are without question one of the most secure foundations for a shed.
 If properly poured, they will never settle or crack and they also ensure that your shed will remain in a premium condition because the solid foundation keeps your shed from shifting or sinking with any potential ground settling.